trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   boundary for NATS/Pulsar-style topics, acknowledgement, schema codecs, and backend lifecycle.
 Effect's native `PubSub` can replace in-process fanout helpers, but not the distributed broker abstraction by itself.
+- `ts/packages/flow/src/gateway/rpc-protocol.ts` is a Fastify socket
+  compatibility bridge.
+Do not flag its internal connection maps/sets as a standalone replacement target until the gateway is ready to move onto Effect SocketServer or Effect HTTP routing.

 ## Acceptance For Final Loop Completion